reactjs/rfcs/text/0000-profiler-measure-commit-durations.md

 # Unresolved questions

-* Will the proposed implementation be able to handle cascading updates with renders and commits?
+* It would be very difficult to report time spent in cleanup functions for passive effects in certain umount cases (with nested Profilers) given the current unmount implementation.
+We plan to refactor this code as part of the concurrent mode release.
+The question here is: is it okay to land an initial version of this API that does not handle this case (and fix it as part of the refactor)?
-* Is it okay to not report time spent in clenaup functions for certain unmount scenarios?
+* Should we add interaction tracing support to these new methods?
+Tracing already adds a lot of complexity and (arguably) little value.